iamntz/yeoman-carbon-field-generator/Readme.md

 ### What's this?
 A small utility package to quickly generate a custom carbon field component for Yeoman.

-Is taking care of generating PHP files, JS files as well as proper file names.
+It's taking care of generating PHP files, JS files as well as proper file names.

 ### How to install it: